NSW/ACT, QLD, SA and VIC

-The approved process is used for all procedures governing gas markets operated by AEMO, and includes the declared wholesale market and all retail gas markets.
-The ability to change the Retail Market Procedures is defined in Part 15B of the NGR and is covered by the approved process which you can view below.
+The Approved Process is used for all procedures governing gas markets operated by AEMO and applies to all east coast retail gas markets operated by AEMO.
+The ability to change the Retail Market Procedures is defined in Part 15B of the NGR and is covered by the Approved Process:

 29 June 2010 (4.4 MB, pdf)

-Guideline – Change Management Process for Gas Retail Markets v 2.0
+Change Process for East Coast Gas Retail Markets v3.0

-AEMO administers the AEMO Retail Market Scheme under the Energy Coordination Act 1994 in Western Australia for the gas retail market.
-This Scheme consists of a the Western Australian Gas Retail Market Agreement (WAGRMA) between gas market participants (including gas retailers and gas network operators) and AEMO as administrator, and the Retail Market Procedures (WA) covering the requirements and processes to facilitate the ability for customers to choose their preferred retailer.
+AEMO administers the AEMO Retail Market Scheme under the Energy Coordination Act 1994 for the gas retail market in Western Australia.
+This Scheme consists of a Western Australian Gas Retail Market Agreement (WAGRMA) between gas market participants (including gas retailers and gas network operators) and AEMO as administrator, and the Retail Market Procedures (WA), which cover the requirements and processes to facilitate the ability for customers to choose their preferred retailer.
 The Procedures require all market participants to comply with the AEMO Specification Pack and the FRC Hub Operational Terms and Conditions, and these documents are also part of the AEMO Retail Market Scheme.

 The networks covered by the Scheme are the: